-Europay, MasterCard, and Visa (EMV) chip technology - EMV chips reduces the risk of fraud that was more common with magnetic stripe swipers.
+Europay, Mastercard and Visa (EMV) chip technology - EMV chips reduce the risk of fraud that was more common with magnetic stripe swipers.

-Payment Card Industry Data Security Standard (PCI-DSS) – PCI- DSS was formed in 2004 by Visa, MasterCard, Discover and American Express to set up and enforce secure policies and procedures for all businesses that process credit cards.
-Security focuses on network, firewalls, wireless LAN, hacker prevention, authentication and password protections.
+Payment Card Industry Data Security Standard (PCI DSS) – PCI DSS was formed in 2004 by Visa, Mastercard, Discover and American Express to set up and enforce secure policies and procedures for all businesses that process credit cards.
+Security focuses on networks, firewalls, wireless LAN, hacker prevention, authentication and password protections.

-PCI Compliance - All merchants or businesses that process, store or transmit credit card information maintain a secure environment.
-Any business that handles cardholder data must be PCI Compliant.
+PCI Compliance - All merchants or businesses that process, store or transmit credit card information must maintain a secure environment.
+Any business that handles cardholder data must be PCI compliant.
 Most payment service providers charge an extra fee for understanding and becoming compliant.
-While charging PCI Non-Compliance penalties is universal within the industry, many credit card processing companies will charge a PCI Compliance fees regardless of your current compliance status.
-Be sure to review all fees from your merchant statement after achieving PCI Compliance to see whether or not this fee is applied.
-REPAY provides PCI Compliance service free for our merchants and will never charge hidden fees.
+While charging PCI non-compliance penalties is universal within the industry, many credit card processing companies will charge a PCI compliance fee regardless of your current compliance status.
+Be sure to review all fees from your merchant statement after achieving PCI compliance to see whether or not this fee is applied.
+REPAY provides PCI compliance service free for our merchants and will never charge hidden fees.

 Self-Assessment Questionnaire (SAQ) - Merchants are required to fill out a SAQ annually to confirm they are meeting the standards of PCI Compliance.